allucas/ieeg_recon/README.md

 - `rs`: specifies the session name where the reference MRI is located
 - `cs`: specifies the session name where the post-implant CT and the electrode coordinates from VoxTool are located
 - `m`: specifies the module to run (-1 runs both modules 2 and 3)
+- `gc`: specifies to run using only Greedy for module 2
 - `apn`: specifies to run AntsPyNet DKT and Atropos segmentation for module 3
 - `mni`: specifies to run an additional MNI registration in module 3 for visualization purposes
 - `r`: specifies the radius (in mm) of the electrode spheres used to assign regions to each electrode coordinate